Kawasaki 900 Z1: putting the ‘Super’ in Superbike

 The original: Kawasaki 900 Z1

-With a 1490mm wheelbase and 2250mm overall length, the new 900 Z1’s dry weight of 230kg was only about 5kg lighter than Honda’s CB750, which had been considered anything but a lightweight when launched in 1969.
+With a 1490mm wheelbase and 2250mm overall length, the new 900 Z1’s kerb weight of 230kg (with all fluids) was only about 5kg lighter than Honda’s CB750, which had been considered anything but a lightweight when launched in 1969.

 The new Z1 was a handsome machine, from its black-painted engine and crankcase with polished aluminium highlights to its chrome four-into-four exhaust system with pairs of upswept mufflers on each side to an attractive colour choice of metallic Candy Brown/Orange or Candy Green/Yellow.